our services, people

 Remote School Attendance Strategy

 The Remote School Attendance Strategy (RSAS) is an Australian Government initiative funded by the Department of the Prime Minister and Cabinet.
 It is designed to lift school attendance levels in specific remote communities by employing local RSAS Teams to support parents, guardians, carers, community members and students to help get children to school every day and to work cooperatively with families, community members and schools to put in place strategies to support school attendance.
-This program operates in two communities, Kalkarindji/Daguragu and Yarralin/Lingarra.
+This program operates in communities Yarralin/Lingarra.
 The program employs 11 Indigenous staff across the communities and a coordinator who oversees the program which includes the RSAS component of the School Attendance and Community Safety Program (SACS) operating in Kalkarindji/Daguragu.

 Interview with Yarralin RSAS Supervisor Wesley Campbell

 This year the RSAS teams have undertaken continuous training through Webinars and Workshops presented by National Employment Services Association (NESA) and the North Australian Aboriginal Justice Agency (NAAJA).
 Staff are equipped with up-to-date information allowing them to hone their skills and knowledge and to perform their duties efficiently and safely.

 There were two Attendance Reward camps held during 2016-17.
 Nitmiluk (Katherine Gorge) was the venue for a three day camp that included information sessions, night hikes and escarpment walks presented by a Parks and Wildlife Ranger, a yarning session around the camp fire and visits to the Katherine Pool and Museum.